ministryofjustice/make-recall-decision-api/README.md

     3f. `psql` - this should now enter the database terminal

-4. `\du` - check that there is bat least one role returned with 'Superuser'
+4. `\du` - check that there is at least one role returned with 'Superuser'

 5. `sudo -u {replace with the superuser username returned in step 4} psql {replace with the superuser username returned in step 4}`